 The antidote to boredom is to provide children with an environment that lets them experience autonomy (the ability to work a little on their own), control (the right to have a say over what they do), challenge (a small push beyond their comfort zone), and intrinsic motivation (the motivation comes from inside them).

 If not constantly engaging your kids causes some guilt, I can relate.
 I remember the disappointment I felt in myself as I sat in silence across the table from my daughter.
-The guys left us to go ride Tower of Terror.
-This was my chance for some quality mother daughter time.
+The guys went off to ride Tower of Terror.
+I saw this time alone with my daughter as an opportunity for some quality mother-daughter time.
 A chance that felt rare since she lived thousands of miles away.
-(Yes, I’m talking about a grown child.
-Pitiful, I know.)
+(Yes, I’m talking about a grown child.)

 I wrestled over the guilt from that day even after we returned home from our trip.
 After talking it over with my counselor, I realized how hard I was being on myself.
 That I expected myself to be ‘on’ for my daughter at all times.
 That I assumed quality time couldn’t come from just sitting together, taking comfort in each other’s presence.